A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Acknowledgment

 \section{Acknowledgment}

 The authors acknowledge support from the French National Research Agency (ANR) under grants ANR-18-CE05-0017 (project BEEP) and ANR-19-CE01-0009-01 (project MIMESIS-3D).
-Part of this work was also supported by the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program "Investissements d'Avenir" (ANR-11-IDEX- 0007) operated by the French National Research Agency (ANR).
+Part of this work was also supported by the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program "Investissements d'Avenir" (ANR-11-IDEX- 0007) operated by the French National Research Agency (ANR), and by the European Union Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 777826 (NoMADS).